Dadaam/Chessbreaker/README.md

 # Chessbreaker
-Chess except that nothing is goes the way you expected.
+Chess except that nothing goes the way you expected.